McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   - suffered from poor build performance for sites with 1000 or more pages
   - reinvented the wheel instead of using available Hugo mechanisms

-  What do I gain, you may ask.
+  _What do I gain_, you may ask.
 A significant performance boost during build!
 Usually the build time has been cut in half.
 It is now possible to build even larger sites with 5000 or more pages.
 This was previously almost impossible due to rapidly increasing build time the more pages you've introduced.
 For even bigger sites, the theme now has configurable performance optimizations (at the price of feature limitations).

   If you haven't done customizations to any partials, you can update right away.